BZWayne/Robotics-II-Laboratories-Control-and-Modelling/laboratory_7/README.md

 # Lab 7
+## The goal of this lab is to decrease the error, so that end-effector will reach the point.
+Before untuned NN show 45.64%.
+The tuned accuracy is 26.06%.
+This happened by changing the value 512-256-128 with maxEpochs 20 and miniBatchSize 200.
 ### Initial Conditions:
-As we can observe, the error is 45.61%.
+s we can observe, the error is 45.61%.
 ![alt text](https://github.com/BZWayne/Robotics-II-Laboratory-Control-and-Modelling/blob/master/laboratory_7/screenshots/init.png)
 The training of it looks as following:
 ![alt text](https://github.com/BZWayne/Robotics-II-Laboratory-Control-and-Modelling/blob/master/laboratory_7/screenshots/init_train.png)